robenkleene/audio-references/ableton-live/ableton-live-midi.md

 - `⌘1` / `⌘2`: Narrow / widen grid
 - To preview (play) notes when the MIDI editor is clicked on, turn on `MIDI Editor Preview` with the headphone or speaker icon above the piano roll notes
 - To select all notes in a key, click the note in the piano roll
-- Use `⇧` click to select multiple non-continuous MIDI notes
+- Use `⇧` click to select multiple non-contiguous MIDI notes
+- `0`, `Activate Note` / `Deactivate Note`: Toggle whether note plays back

 ## Note Values